University Mission, Vision and Values

-THE STUDENT EXPERIENCE: Access to a fully integrated and exceptional students experience
+THE STUDENT EXPERIENCE: Access to a fully integrated and exceptional student experience

 As a teaching institution our focus has always been on our students.
-Naming the students experience as our central strategic priority keeps our focus on out mission, reinforcing for us that our goal is to provide access to an exceptional student experience both in and out of the classroom for all of our students.
+Naming the student experience as our central strategic priority keeps our focus on our mission, reinforcing for us that our goal is to provide access to an exceptional student experience both in and out of the classroom for all of our students.

 PRIORITY 1.1 REVISE THE COMMON CORE